lukasgarbas/multiencoder/README.md

 ## Notes on combining different LMs and why it sometimes doesn't work

-It can be that the multi-encoder is not scoring better than the strongest LM.
+In some cases the multi-encoder can score lower than the strongest LM.
 This mostly happens if both LMs have similar scores for the same task.
-Here is a 3-Step plan how to fix that:
+Here is a 3-Step plan how to bypass that:

-- Step 1: Each LMs has its own best learning rate.
+- Step 1: Each LM has its own ideal learning rate.
 If the strongest LM scores higher than the complete multi-encoder, this can be due to some weaker LM overpowering others on the training data.
 I added an option to assign different learning rates for each LM in the multi-encoder.
 You can now decrease the learning rate just for the weaker LM by providing a list of learning rates to the trainer: `learning_rate=[3e-5, 1e-5]`).
-- Step 2: If you nailed down different learning rates and both LMs are fitting the training data at a similar pace, the combined representation may become very powerfull and can overfit quickly.
+- Step 2: If you nailed down different learning rates and both LMs are fitting the training data at a similar pace, the combined representation can become very powerfull and may overfit quickly.
 You can then add dropout on top of the combined embedding: `MultiEncoder(language_models=lms, dropout=0.2)`.
 - Step 3: (Just skip 1 & 2 and jump here if you are impatient) Increase hidden dropout of the  weaker LM.
 When loading a LanguageModel, set the hidden dropout parameter: `LanguageModel('roberta-base', hidden_dropout_prob=0.4)`.